-The uterus is very difficult to see and there is a heterogeneous complex mass anterior to the uterus.
-This is a largeheterogeneous echoic blood clot which is interfering with the outline of the uterus.
+The uterus is difficult to distinguish and there is a heterogeneous complex mass anterior to the uterus.
+This is a large heterogeneous echoic blood clot which is interfering with the outline of the uterus.

 Scanning in the transverse plane does not improve the visualisation of the uterus

-Free fluid in the pouch of douglas is difficult to see.
-However by scanning through the LIF , free fluid is clearly visible.
+Free anechoic fluid in the pouch of douglas is difficult to see.
+The pouch of Douglas is in fact filled with clotted blood.
+Scanning through the LIF , free anechoic fluid is clearly visible.